Global Health Ethics

 Registration

-Registration for Global Health Ethics (GHSR 6725) is now open.
-The course will take place during the 2023 fall semester.
+Registration for Global Health Ethics is now open.
+The course will take place during the 2025 Summer Public Health Institute.

-Students may enroll in this course as part of their normal fall semester registration period, which opened Thursday, April 13, 2023.
+Students may enroll in this course as part of their normal summer session registration period, which opened Thursday, Feb.
+27, 2025.
+The course number is PUBH 7200 Section 105, Class #86651.

-Please follow the instructions from OneStop on how to register for a class
+Please follow the instructions from the Public Health Institute on how to register for a class.